 Crucial risk factors that significantly affect the business activities of the Group are identified, and those factors are mapped on two assessment axes of frequency and consequence to ascertain and manage risks.
 The assessment covers all business divisions and subsidiaries inside and outside of Japan.
 Based on the results of this assessment, an external organization conducts interviews within the Group and adds its expertise to map risk items, and the Risk Management Committee ultimately determines the key risks that should be prioritized and addressed.

 Overview of significant risks

-Below is a list of major anticipated risks in the normal course of business operations.
+The following is a list of risks that we recognize as having the potential to materially affect our operating results as of June 2023.
+However, this is not an exhaustive list of all risks to the Group, and there are unforeseen risks other than those listed.
 While we are taking measures to mitigate each of these risks, it is difficult to completely predict or address all of them.

 |1.
 Risks related to changes in business environment||Impact||

 With the aim of ensuring stable procurement of critical parts and materials, the Group is working to ascertain procurement risks latent in our supply chain and strengthen our response measures to these risks.
 In addition to geopolitical risks and risks related to fluctuations in raw material costs and exchange rates, we are cognizant of risks related to business succession of suppliers, fire, accidents, and labor.

 In fiscal 2022, we formed a Group-wide Procurement Risk Working Group across business divisions led by the Production Officer (current CPO).
 This group shared information on the status of procurement of parts and materials and challenges faced by each division, and we took company-wide measures to address procurement-related risks that have grown more difficult due to the lockdown in Shanghai and other factors.